Bring a punch of Japanese flavor to your BBQ this season with this Grilled Corn with Miso Butter.

 - Garnish with chopped scallions and serve with extra honey miso butter as option.

-Arrange a rack in the middle of the oven and heat the oven to 375 °F. Remove the husk and silk from the corn.
+- Arrange a rack in the middle of the oven.
+Preheat the oven to 375°F (190ºC).
+For a convection oven, reduce cooking temperature by 25ºF (15ºC).
+Remove the husk and silk from the corn.
 Brush the sauce on the corn and wrap each ear of corn in a 6-inch piece of aluminum foil.
 Roast for 30 minutes.
 These corn cobs will essentially steam inside the foil.
 Set the foil-wrapped corn aside until cool enough to handle, about 5 minutes, before serving.